 Hello People.
-Thermoplastic rubber is one of the most salient human inventions as far as innovation related to plastics is concerned.
+Thermoplastic rubber is one of the most salient human inventions in terms of innovation related to plastics.
 Let’s look into it from a more refined perspective.

 What is TPR material?

-Some of the salient features exhibited by TPR material include flexibility, good tear resistance, reusability, recyclability, and good abrasion resistance.
+Some salient features TPR material exhibits include flexibility, good tear resistance, reusability, recyclability, and good abrasion resistance.

 TPR Properties